Marine initiatives planned for April 2024 – April 2026

 3. Identification of regulatory gaps which include issues that have been identified since 2014.

-Specifically, the purpose of the proposed changes is to:
+Specifically, the purpose of the proposed regulations is to:

 • Harmonize the Regulations with the existing Preclearance Act and Regulations as well as the Agreement on Land, Rail, Marine and Air Transport Preclearance between the Government of Canada and the Government of the United States to operationalize preclearance activities in the marine mode;